isabelhormaeche/checkpoint-m3c6/04mongodb.md

 <br>

 # 4.6.
-Pros and cons of NoSQL
+Pros and Cons of NoSQL
 <sub>[<<4.5.Main differences between NoSQL and SQL](#45-main-differences-between-nosql-and-sql) | [<<Back to index](#index) | [4.8.
 How to download MongoDB?>>](#48-how-to-download-mongodb)</sub>

 A significant benefit of NoSQL is that you don't have to define a schema upfront (or ever).
 This makes it easy to add new columns without dealing with all the issues involved in altering a vast table with lots of data already in it.
 It also means that if your queries don't require SQL, you can avoid the overhead of parsing and compiling SQL statements, modeling, and storing, providing an enormous performance boost when dealing with large amounts of data.